-- > Utilization of available head at project site to the maximum extent feasible - > Development of economical and optimized layout - Ease of construction - Minimal area of land acquisition to accommodate various project components - Avoid/minimize submergence of forest land - > Avoidance of land acquisition in the state of Odisha
+- > Utilization of available head at project site to the maximum extent feasible - > Development of economical and optimized layout - Ease of construction - > Minimal area of land acquisition to accommodate various project components - > Avoid/minimize submergence of forest land - > Avoidance of land acquisition in the state of Odisha

-Considering the above aspects, five (5) alternatives have been identified for Kurukutti PSP; viz.
-(Alt - 1, Alt - 2, Alt - 3, Alt - 4 and Alt - 5).
-Alternative - 1, which is the most technoeconomically viable alternative as compared to other alternatives is considered for the project.
+Considering the above aspects, four (4) alternative layouts have been identified for Karrivalasa PSP; viz.
+(Alt - 1, Alt - 2, Alt - 3 and Alt - 4).
+Alternative - 1, which is the most techno-economically viable alternative as compared to other alternatives is considered for the project.

-Based on the optimization studies carried out, clustered development of Kurukutti and Karrivalasa PSP's has been recommended by adopting a common lower reservoir.
+Based on the optimization studies carried out, clustered development of Kurukutti and Karrivalasa PSP's have been recommended by adopting a common lower reservoir.
 The option of common lower reservoir has been found to yield a cost benefit of about Rs 400 Crores, in addition to savings in land requirement without any impact on project capacities.